Imports

 This state is when part of data is imported into Vendor Catalog.
 Users can see items in Vendor Items (use search or go to Pimics Role Center - Vendor Catalog - Imported Items)

-This state can be because of two situations.
+This state can occur in two situations.

 - The import is finished, but there is an error and not everything is imported.
 To move on follow these steps: